ConnorBaker/CS321_TeamBigData/README.md

 1. NiFi is open source (which makes security audits easy) and has a great deal of documentation, and
 2. NiFi provides an API one can use to write new processors (in Java) to add functionality.

-The NiFi portion of the stack takes care of three main tasks:
+The NiFi portion of TBD's technology stack takes care of three main tasks:

+1. Fetching data from the edge
+2. Transforming and enriching data
+3. Ingesting data into a data store

+Each is described in more detail in the following subsections.

 #### Fetching data from the edge